moeinhe83/BashScript-randomnumbers/README.md

 Description Of The Files

-random1.sh => The script is written with a for loop
+random1.sh => The Script Is Written With A For Loop

 random2.sh => The script is written with a while loop